lingtalfi/OnTheFlyForm/README.md

 The idea with data-error-popout is that if you focus a control which has a validation error, the error message vanishes.

+There is also a data-error-text attribute that you can use along with the data-error attribute,

+- data-error indicates the container (to show/hide)
+- data-error-text indicates the element inside data-error holding the error message

 Read the [source code](https://github.com/lingtalfi/OnTheFlyForm/blob/master/www/libs/on-the-fly-form/on-the-fly-form.js)'s comments for more info.